 The Early Achievers Grant funding provides up to \$5,040 per FTES for tuition and fees.
-The grant covers tuition and mandatory fees for eligible students up to 52 credits for an Early Childhood Education one-year State Certificate.
+The grant covers tuition and mandatory fees for eligible students seeking an Early Childhood Education oneyear State Certificate.
 If the student earns a one-year State Certificate in Early Childhood Education, they are then eligible for further Early Achievers Grant funding to support enrollment in an Early Childhood Education Associate degree program up to 97 credits total.
 College Boards of Trustees approve college fees charged to students, therefore; each college shall determine the cost of full-time enrollment, not to exceed \$5,040 per FTES.
 No additional application is needed for students who wish to pursue an Associate degree after completing the one-year State Certificate.

-Example: 45 credits of tuition for 2023-24 was approximately \$4,623.
+Example: 45 credits of tuition for 2023-24 equaled approximately \$4,623.
 The college may also use grant funds for mandatory fees, such as lab or technology fees.
-The Early Achievers Grant funding will cover tuition and fees up to \$5,040 for 52 credits.
+The Early Achievers Grant funding will cover tuition and fees up to \$5,040 for 97 credits.

 Tuition funds may be moved to other budget categories within the Student Support budget activity if financial assistance from different programs (Pell, BFET, Worker Retraining, etc.) is used to backfill the funding that is being moved.
+Moving tuition funds to other Student Support budget activity lines requires pre-authorization from SBCTC and DCYF.